glouw/c8c/README.md

 # c8c

 c8c aims to be a relatively small c-like programming language for the chip8 platform.
+A virtual machine (emu) and assembler (asm) is also included.
+Running:

     make;

-c8c in itself is currently a work in progress, but you may have a look at the chip8 virtual machine and assembler meanwhile.

-The tests folder contains assembly unit tests for the virtual machine.
+Will build the compiler, assembler, and virtual machine, and then build all the unit tests for the virtual machine using the compiler and assembler.

+Outside of that, if you're looking to build and run your own c8 code:

+Compile your c8 program:

+    c8c main.c8 main.asm

+Assemble it:

+    asm main.asm main.hex

+Bin it:

+    bin main.hex main.bin

+And run it:

+    emu main.bin